 As mentioned in the prerequisites, to transmit AS3 declarations you can use a RESTful API client like Postman or a universal client such as cURL.
 This section tells you how to use AS3, see the following section for how to compose declaration.
-You can currently use three HTTP request methods with AS3: POST, GET, and DELETE.
+Initially, you could use three HTTP request methods with AS3: POST, GET, and DELETE.
+AS3 v3.1.0 added PATCH.

 The AS3 API supports various Create, Remove, Update, and Delete (CRUD) actions.
 You select specific actions by combinations of HTTP method (such as POST or GET), HTTP URL-path, and properties in request bodies (always JSON).